 Being gluten-free doesn’t have to mean the end of all things delicious.
-I’m here to tell you that this gluten-free apple fritters is one of the best gluten-free recipes you’ll ever find!
+I’m here to tell you that this gluten-free apple fritter is one of the best gluten-free recipes you’ll ever find!

 I’ve been deep frying stuff lately.
 Don’t ask me why, it’s a phase.

 These apple fritters are amazing.
 My descriptive powers are weak, but trust me, they’re good.
 Crunchy on the outside and fluffy inside.
 That’s how an apple fritter should be.

 Now, I know that fritters are traditionally dusted with powdered sugar or, as is the case in our local bakery, glazed, but I also like to roll mine in cinnamon-sugar.
 If you haven’t done it before, try it out! it’s easy, less messy, and so yummy!

 If you use sucanat, or another form of more natural sugar, you can whirl it in a blender for a smaller crystal size that, in my opinion, is much more pleasant.
 If you want sugar-free, then you can either omit the sugar in the batter, or use the equivalent of your preferred sweetener.
 Just remember that it will affect the texture a bit.